-Part 3 - Building waste - new and demolished buildings
+Part 2 - Building waste - New and demolished buildings

-12. Preparation and approval of a building waste management plan
+17. Preparation and approval of a building waste management plan

-- (1) When any site development plan is submitted to the Council for its approval, the person making the submission must simultaneously submit: - (a) a building waste management plan setting out the manner in which all building waste and other waste to be generated in the course of construction will be managed, treated, collected, transported and disposed of; and - (b) proof that all necessary waste management services for the construction activities will be provided by an accredited service provider. - (2) The building waste management plan referred to in subsection (1)(a) must be referred to the Council for approval. - (3) No site development plan may be approved before the building waste management plan has been approved by the Council. - (4) If no comments are received on the building waste management plan one month after it is referred to the Council, the building waste management plan will be deemed to have been approved.
+- (1) When any site development plan is submitted to the Council for its approval, the person making the submission must simultaneously submit: - (a) a building waste management plan setting out the manner in which all building waste and other waste to be generated in the course of construction will be managed, treated, collected, transported and disposed of; and - (b) proof that all necessary waste management services for the construction activities will be provided by an accredited service provider. - (2) The building waste management plan referred to in subsection (1)(a) must be referred to the Council for approval. - (3) No site development plan may be approved before the building waste management plan has been approved by the Council. - (4) The owner or developer shall, if no comment from the Council is received by the 15th day after submission of the integrated building waste management plan, approach the relevant office of the Council for a directive.

-13. Deposit and demonstrating compliance with the building waste management plan
+18. Deposit and demonstrating compliance with the building waste management plan

-- When submitting a building waste management plan for approval, the owner of the land or the developer must pay a refundable deposit of an amount determined by the Council or authorised official in terms of a formula that will be set from time to time, and which amount would be sufficient to cover the costs of cleaning-up or managing building waste if the building waste management plan is not complied with.. - (2) A deposit paid in terms of subsection (1) may only be refunded by the Council if the Council or an authorised official is satisfied that the building waste management plan has been complied with and the owner of the land or the developer has requested the refund.
+- (1) When submitting a building waste management plan for approval, the owner of the land or the developer must pay a refundable deposit of an amount determined by the Council or authorised official in terms of a formula that will be set from time to time, and which amount would be sufficient to cover the costs of cleaning-up or managing building waste if the building waste management plan is not complied with. - (2) A deposit paid in terms of subsection (1) may only be refunded by the Council if the Council or an authorised official is satisfied that the building waste management plan has been complied with and the owner of the land or the developer has requested the refund. - (3) The request for a refund should be made to the Council in writing and be accompanied by documentation proving compliance with the building waste management plan.

-- (3) The request for a refund should be made to the Council in writing and be accompanied by documentation proving compliance with the building waste management plan. - (4) The deposit paid in terms of subsection (1) will be forfeited to the Council if it has not been claimed by the owner of the land or the developer within 24 months of payment or such extended period as the depositee may request on application. - (5) No interest will be payable by the Council on the amount of any deposit held by it in terms of this section.
+- (4) The deposit paid in terms of subsection (1) will be forfeited to the Council if it has not been claimed by the owner of the land or the developer within 24 months of payment or such extended period as the depositee may request on application. - (5) No interest will be payable by the Council on the amount of any deposit held by it in terms of this section.

-14. Generation and management of building waste
+19. Generation and management of building waste